emilyasterjones/emilyasterjones.github.io/_pages/grs.md

 ### Accomodations

 We have confirmed that the venue is able to provide the following accommodations.
-If you are attending, please specify any accommodations you need on this list in the ‘Special Needs’ field.
+If you are attending, please specify any accommodations you need from this list in the ‘Special Needs’ field.

 *   On-site childcare
 *   Gender neutral bathroom
 *   Clean & quiet prayer/safe space room
-*   Lactation room with locking door, ‘occupied’ sign, chair, outlet, sink, paper towels & trash can
+*   Lactation room with locking door, ‘occupied’ sign, chair, outlet, sink, paper towels & trash can (fridge/freezer available in hotel rooms)
 *   Reserved seats for audio/visual impaired attendees and parents
 *   “Equally Attractive Non-Alcoholic Beverages” available during social hours
 *   Mobility: accessible entrances, chairs for poster presenters